 The Art department runs an open studio every Friday from 3pm until 4.15pm and we encourage as many students as possible to attend regularly.
-(Times and days may vary due to COVID restrictions).

 Students will be encouraged to develop knowledge, skills and values which will help them to express their own ideas, thoughts and feelings.
 They should gain an understanding of some of the creative processes used within Art and Design, helping them to develop their own ideas and produce their own personal outcomes.